AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Introduction

 \section{Introduction}

 Enabling LLM-based agents to accomplish long-horizon and more complex tasks has been a shared goal across both industry and academia~\citep{Chen2025ReinforcementLF,pmlr-v267-erdogan25a,wang2025ragenunderstandingselfevolutionllm}.
 A critical bottleneck in this pursuit is the design of memory mechanisms.
 Currently, most memory mechanisms of LLM-based agents rely on static, expert-crafted workflows~\citep{Amem,mem0,memos}.
-In these systems, memory operations are confined to rigid, human-designed pipelines, implicitly assuming that a single interaction pattern suffices for diverse scenarios.
+In these systems, memory operations are confined to predefined pipelines rather than decided autonomously by the model.

-The fundamental limitation of these approaches is their ``one-size-fits-all'' assumption: they impose rigid memory rules for information retention, independent of the varying demands of downstream tasks.
+A core limitation of these approaches lies in their implicit `one-size-fits-all' assumption: they impose fixed memory management rules for information retention, rather than allowing the model to make autonomous decisions.
 Strategies like continuous memory fusion~\citep{Amem} or predefined forgetting schedules~\citep{MemoryBank} may work well in generic scenarios but fail in complex environments.
-Specifically, continuous memory fusion risks obscuring fine-grained details in precision-sensitive tasks, while rigid forgetting schedules may prematurely discard early yet critical cues in long-horizon reasoning~\citep{MemoryLLM}.
-As illustrated in \Cref{fig:motivation}, such static workflows fail to dynamically adapt to the fluctuating information density inherent in real-world interactions.
+For example, exponential forgetting schedules may prematurely discard early yet critical cues in long-horizon reasoning~\citep{MemoryLLM, M+}.
+As illustrated in \Cref{fig:motivation}, the same static workflow successfully preserves important information in Task A, but fails to do so in Task B. This naturally raises a question: how should we design a more adaptive and effective agent memory system?

-Several recent approaches attempt to mitigate this rigidity by introducing content-level flexibility~\citep{SCM,MemAgent}.
-However, these methods remain bound by globally fixed workflows.
-For instance, while MemAgent~\citep{MemAgent} allows the content of the memory operation to be learned, the update memory action is enforced as a mandatory step in every execution cycle.
-Consequently, even when new information is sparse or irrelevant, the agent is forced to perform redundant updates.
-We term this the ``content-optimized but workflow-constrained'' paradigm, which limits the agent's ability to allocate cognitive resources effectively.